 Navtech is a proud winner of the CIHT technology award

-Stopped vehicle detection is essential in the roll out of the new smart motorway scheme.
+Stopped vehicle detection is essential in maintaining safety on road networks.
 Stopped or broken down vehicles can be detected by the system within less than 10 seconds, sending an alert to the control centre.
-This is crucial for the new schemes which involve all lanes running, to increase safety and minimise the likelihood of a secondary incident.
-The system has been successfully trialled on two sections of the M25.
+This is crucial for increasingly busy schemes to increase safety and minimise the likelihood of a secondary incident.
+The system has been successfully trialled in the UK on two sections of the M25.

 Last week, the CIHT awards took place at , and saw Navtech Radar, Highways England, Connect Plus, Connect Plus Services, Atkins a member of the SNC-Lavalin group, Jackson Civil Engineering, and MwayComms taking home the technology award for the trialled stopped vehicle detection system.